 A guide to each Rule, suggested measures for implementation at policy and practical level, with examples of good practice to inspire new thinking.

 Index of Implementation:

 A comprehensive checklist for an assessment of implementation of the Rules, structured for different actors.
 Can be used in developing policies and strategies.

-Both documents to be jointly published in October 2013 with the Thailand Institute of Justice.
+Both documents jointly published with the Thailand Institute of Justice.